bfops/playform/README.md

   * Toggle HUD: H

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
 If you get too far away from it, it'll probably get lost and fall through the planet.
 It's a little needy.

+## License & Credit

+I'm not the most familiar with licensing.
+If I've done something wrong, let me know.
+My intent is that Playform itself is MIT licensed (see the LICENSE file).
+It includes some code that can be easily found online, and that code usually comes with links to the online source.

+Some of the Assets are not mine, and I don't own the rights to them.
+In particular, thanks to:

+  * [http://vector.me/browse/104477/free\_vector\_grass](http://vector.me/browse/104477/free_vector_grass) for the textures used for the grass billboards
+  * [http://soundbible.com/1818-Rainforest-Ambience.html](http://soundbible.com/1818-Rainforest-Ambience.html) for the awesome ambient sound
+  * [http://soundbible.com/1432-Walking-On-Gravel.html](http://soundbible.com/1432-Walking-On-Gravel.html) for the footstep sounds